ninaRjoyce/CWC_DataSim/README.md

 # CWC_DataSim

-Files for simulating a dataset to test out methods for implementing the censor-weight-clone (CWC) approach.
+Files for simulating a dataset to test out methods for implementing the censor-censor-weight (CCW) approach.

 .qmd - code